unb3rechenbar/BA24-CorDis/Präsentation/main_slides.typ

   ]
   #pause
   #text(size: 20pt)[
-    $->$ Sadly no major differences in the velocity of sound noticeable.
+    $->$ No major differences in the velocity of sound noticeable.
   ]
 ]